-The Santa Clara County District Attorney’s Office has charged the manager of Chaparral Ranch’s Bear Creek Stables in Los Gatos, a popular South Bay horse riding ranch, with criminally failing to care for a horse that died from malnutrition and heat stroke last year.
+The Santa Clara County District Attorney’s Office has charged the former manager of Chaparral Ranch’s Bear Creek Stables in Los Gatos, a popular South Bay horse riding ranch, with criminally failing to care for a horse that died from malnutrition and heat stroke last year.

 Jennifer Bryant, 25, was arraigned Monday in San Jose Superior Court on a charge of failing to give proper care and attention to an animal, a misdemeanor.